POM: Prescription only medicine

 Reporting of suspected adverse reactions

-Use above the recommended dose (see section 4.2) may cause elevated serum calcium which disappears rapidly after cessation of treatment.
+Use above the recommended dose (see section 4.2) may cause elevated serum calcium which quickly subsides when treatment is discontinued.

 The clinical signs of hypercalcaemia include anorexia, nausea, vomiting, constipation, hypotonia, depression, lethargy and coma.

-Pharmacotherapeutic group: Other antipsoriatics for topical use, ATC code: D05AX02
+Pharmacotherapeutic group: Antipsoriatics, antipsoriatics for topical use, ATC code: D05AX02

 Calcipotriol is a vitamin D derivative.
 In vitro data show that calcipotriol induces differentiation and suppresses proliferation of keratinocytes.
 The effect of calcipotriol in psoriasis is ascribed mainly to this.